OGGM/oggm/docs/input-data.rst

 - **Level 3**: adding the baseline climate timeseries (CRU or ERA5, see below) to the directories.
-Adding all necessary pre-processing tasks for a dynamical run, including the mass-balance calibration, bed inversion, etc. up to the `init_present_time_glacier` (included).
-These directories still contain all gridded data, i.e. they are the largest in size but the most flexible.
+Adding all necessary pre-processing tasks for a dynamical run, including the mass-balance calibration, bed inversion, up to the :py:func:`tasks.init_present_time_glacier` task included.
+  These directories still contain all data that was necessary for the processing, i.e. they are the largest in size.
+They are also the most flexible since the processing chain can be re-run from any stage in them.
-- **Level 4**: same as level 3 but with all intermediate ouptut files removed.
+- **Level 4**: same as level 3 but with all intermediate output files removed.
   The strong advantage of level 4 files is that their size is considerably reduced, at the cost that certain operations (like plotting on maps or running the bed inversion algorithm again) are not possible anymore.
-- **Level 5**: on top of level 4, an additional historical simulation is run from the RGI date to the last possible date of the baseline climate file (for example, CRU in the Alps mean a 2003-2019 simulation for most glaciers).
+- **Level 5**: on top of level 4, an additional historical simulation is run from the RGI date to the last possible date of the baseline climate file (for example end of 2019 for CRU and ERA5).
-  The state of the glacier as month 01, year 2020 can then be used for future projections.
+  The state of the glacier as month 01, (hydrological) year 2020 can then be used for future projections.

 In practice, most users are going to use level 2, level 3 or level 5 files.
 Here are some example use cases:

-1. *Running OGGM with the default settings and with GCM / RCM data*: start at level 5
+1. *Running OGGM from GCM / RCM data with the default settings*: start at level 5
-2. *Using OGGM's flowlines but running your own flavor of the baseline climate, mass-balance or ice thickness inversion models*: start at level 2 (and maybe use OGGM's workflow again for the ice dynamics?).
+2. *Using OGGM's flowlines but running your own baseline climate, mass-balance or ice thickness inversion models*: start at level 2 (and maybe use OGGM's workflow again for the ice dynamics?).
+This is the workflow used by associated model `PyGEM <https://github.com/drounce/PyGEM>`_ for example.
 3. *Run sensitivity experiments for the ice thickness inversion*: start at level 3 (with climate data available) and re-run the inversion steps.